 - Cut a small corner from the ground beef packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

 - Grate or peel and finely chop enough ginger to measure 1 teaspoon.

 - Trim the root ends from the scallions; finely chop the white parts and thinly slice the green parts on the diagonal, keeping them separate.
 Set aside the green parts for the slaw.

 Make the slaw

-- Cut away the core from the cabbage; thinly slice the cabbage.
+- Cut away any core from the cabbage; thinly slice the cabbage.

-In a medium bowl, combine the cabbage, mandarins, pear, and green parts of the scallions.
+In a medium bowl, combine the cabbage, apples, and green parts of the scallions.
 Add the sesame seeds and half the dressing and toss to combine.

 Contains: tree nuts